History of Belgium: Liberalism and Catholicism

-Politics, says Clark, "was dominated by a struggle between two political groups, known as the Catholics and the Liberals.
-In general terms, the Catholics represented the relatively religious, conservative and rural elements in the society, while the Liberals represented the more secular, more progressive and more urban middle-class elements."
-Before the arrival of the socialists in the 1890s, the nation was therefore polarised between the conservative Catholic Party and the secular Liberal Party.
+Before the arrival of the socialists in the 1890s, the nation was polarised between the conservative Catholic Party and the secular Liberal Party.
 The Liberals were anticlerical and wanted to reduce the power of the Church.
 The conflict came to a head during the "First School War" of 1879–1884 as Liberal attempts to introduce a greater level of secularism in primary education were beaten back by outraged Catholics.
 The School War ushered in a period of Catholic Party dominance in Belgian politics that lasted (almost unbroken) until 1917.

 Religious conflict also extended to university education, where secular universities like the Free University of Brussels competed with Catholic universities like the Catholic University of Leuven.

 Linguistic conflict

 The majority of those in the north of the country spoke Dutch and other Low Franconian languages while those in the south spoke Langues d'oïl such as French, Walloon and Picard.
 French became the official language of government after the separation from the Netherlands in 1830 and Belgian cultural life was especially dominated by the French influence, reinforced by economic domination of the industrial south.
 Flemish was "reduced to the tongue of a second-class culture."
-Parts of the Flemish population reacted against this, agitating for the equality of their language with French.
-This was partly due to a sense of growing Flemish identity, made possible through greater awareness of Flemish culture and history from the 1840s.
+Parts of the Flemish population reacted against this.
+This was partly due to a sense of growing Flemish identity.
 Flemish victories, like the Battle of the Golden Spurs in 1302 were celebrated and a Flemish cultural movement, led by figures like Hendrik Conscience was born.
-About the same time a Walloon Movement emerged, led by Jules Destrée (1863–1936) and based on loyalty to the French language.
+About the same time a Walloon Movement emerged, led by Jules Destrée and based on loyalty to the French language.
 Universal suffrage meant the Francophones were a political minority, so the Walloon Movement concentrated on protecting French where it had a majority, and did not contest the expanded use of Dutch in Flemish areas.

 The Flemish goal of linguistic equality (especially in schools and courts) was finally achieved by a series of laws in the 1920s and 1930s.
-Dutch became the language of government, education, and the courts in the northern provinces of East Flanders and West Flanders, Antwerp, Limburg, and eastern Brabant.
+Dutch became the language of government, education, and the courts in the northern provinces of East and West Flanders, Antwerp, Limburg, and eastern Brabant.
 French remained the official language in Wallonia; Brussels, which had seen a major language shift to French, became an officially bilingual region.
 Meanwhile, a small separatist Flemish movement had emerged; the Germans had supported it during the war, and in the 1930s it turned fascist.
 In the Second World War it collaborated with the Nazis.